 Which variety of Rice to use?

-One thing was common in both the houses.
-I never have seen ’em using store-bought Chaler Guro (Rice Flour) to make Dudh Puli.
+One thing was common in both houses.
+I never have seen 'em using store-bought Chaler Guro (Rice Flour) to make Dudh Puli.
 It was always prepared with homemade rice flour.
-Gobindobhog rice was the main ingredient for making the Rice Flour.
+Gobindobhog rice was the main ingredient for making Rice Flour.
 I also do not use store-bought Rice flour to make the Dudh Puli.
-It is the Gobindobhog Rice that gives the amazing and distinct aroma to the dish.
-In my in-law’s place, they use Badshabhog rice to make the Rice Flour.
+It is the Gobindobhog Rice that gives an amazing and distinct aroma to the dish.
+In my in-law's place, they use Badshabhog rice to make the Rice Flour.
 Basically, most of the Pithe at ours are prepared with Shortgrain flavored rice.

 Along with rice little Suji (Semolina) is used to give proper binding to the Puli aka dumplings.
 Grated coconut is slow-cooked with Patali Gur/ Date Palm Jaggery and this mixture is used as stuffing.
 This dish is all about slow cooking.
 Here I am going to share the recipe for making Dudh Puli with Gur.
 You can, however, use an equal quantity of Sugar or half and half of each to make this dish.